Get our rare newsletters

-Despite efficient labour markets, low cost crime to business and high enrolment in tertiary education, the level of foreign direct investment in Latvia is still very low, putting the country on place #94.
-The quality of math and science education is still average as well as availability of scientists and engineers.
+Despite efficient labour markets, low-cost crime to business and high enrolment in tertiary education, the level of foreign direct investment in Latvia is still very low, putting the country on place #94.
+The quality of math and science education is still average as well as the availability of scientists and engineers.
 A third-world country’s level brain drain (ranked at #93) made us wonder if all remaining scientists and engineers left across the border to Estonia in search of better work prospects.

 Tax regulation and rates, government bureaucracy and lack of financing are listed as the main issues in doing business in Latvia and a limited pool of resources based on a population of 2.2 million demonstrate only limited attractiveness of the country as a nearshore outsourcing destination.

-Despite being relatively low in the overall ranking of the GCI, the Romanian rate of enrolment in tertiary education puts it on the #22 position, while quality of math and science education is still very strong.
+Despite being relatively low in the overall ranking of the GCI, the Romanian rate of enrolment in tertiary education puts it on the #22 position, while the quality of math and science education is still very strong.
 Added strength of investor protection as well as the high level of pay and productivity, simple procedures required to start a business and a large population make Romania an attractive nearshore outsourcing location.

 At the same time, inadequate supply of infrastructure, access to financing and inefficient government bureaucracy complicate business operations.

 Russia commands superior tertiary education enrolment rates which put the country on the 12th place in the ranking.
 Its capacity for innovation and company spending on R&D, as well as utility patents per million population, are also high.
 Additionally, improvement in infrastructure, education, technological readiness are positive shifts in Russia’s competitiveness.